kambria-platform/capsule-wallet/README.md

 var getPassphrase = function(callback) {
   // This function to show off the input form
-  // User must input a temporary passphrase to protect the data in this session
+  // User must enter a temporary passphrase to protect the data in this session
   // When user entered passphrase, return callback(null, passphrase)
   // If denied, return callback('Reason msg', null)
 }